-"Where a person has been assessed to have a 'primary health need', they are eligible for NHS continuing healthcare.
-Deciding whether this is the case involves looking at the totality of the relevant needs.
-Where an individual has a primary health need and is therefore eligible for NHS continuing healthcare, the NHS is responsible for providing all of that individual's assessed health and social care needs - including accommodation, if that is part of the overall need" (National Framework 2012; Para 33)
+"Where a person has been assessed to have a primary health need, they are eligible for NHS continuing healthcare and the NHS will be responsible for providing for all of that individual's assessed health and associated social care needs, including accommodation, if that is part of the overall need.
+Determining whether an individual has a primary health need involves looking at the totality of the relevant needs."
+(NF 2018 Para 54)